 The centres deliver high-quality diagnostic imaging and the latest in advanced cancer treatments including radiotherapy, chemotherapy, immunotherapy and, in the future, proton beam therapy across all centres.
 Every patient that comes to a Rutherford Cancer Centre is provided with a personalised and tailored treatment plan and their own support team.
 As part of the ‘Rutherford’s networked, centralised system’, patients can attend any of the centres according to their needs, with the option to attend the care oncology clinic at one centre and travel to another for treatment as necessary.

 Rutherford Cancer Centres are built and managed by Proton Partners International, the forerunners in innovative cancer care and leading developers of proton beam therapy centres in the UK and beyond.
 The centres take their name from renowned scientist and Noble Prize winner, Ernest Rutherford, whose contribution to identifying (1909-1919) and naming of the proton (1920) saw him recognised as the father of nuclear physics.

 In 2017, Rutherford opened their first UK centre in Newport, South Wales, known as the Rutherford Cancer Centre South Wales.
 South Wales became the first cancer centre in the UK to officially offer high energy proton beam therapy, making great leaps in the innovation of cancer care after treating the first patient with proton therapy in the UK in April 2018.

-Rutherford Cancer Centre South Wales was the first Rutherford centre to be approved by the Welsh Health Specialised Services Committee (WHSSC) to provide adults referred from the NHS in Wales, high energy proton beam therapy as a treatment, in December 2018.
+In December 2018, Rutherford Cancer Centre South Wales was the first Rutherford centre to be approved by the Welsh Health Specialised Services Committee (WHSSC) to provide high energy proton beam therapy as a treatment to adults referred from the NHS in Wales.

 Get in Touch